vic/flake-file/README.md

   check - run flake check
-  fmt   - format all files in repo menu  - prints this menu regen - regen all flake.nix on this repo
+  fmt   - format all files in repo menu  - prints this menu regen - regenerate all flake.nix files in this repo
 ```

 ---